 The OLE publishes a national annual report and the Alaska region submits six monthly reports to the NPFMC.
 The USCG publishes an annual report to the NPFMC on resources applied to fishery enforcement in the previous year, the number of boardings/inspections, the number of violations, lives lost at sea, safety issues, and any changes in regulations.
-The flatfish fisheries have the potential for PSC bycatch, in particular halibut and salmon, at certain times of the year.
-The December 2018 report from OLE to NPFMC, covering the period April to September 2018, did not note any specific issues with regard to compliance in the flatfish fisheries.
-The low occurrence of serious offences indicates that the flatfish fishery is generally very compliant with regulations and the sanctions are considered to be an effective deterrent.
+The P. cod fishery is considered to be a relatively low risk fishery, with the potential for PSC bycatch, in particular halibut and salmon, at certain times of the year being the main issue.
+The December 2018 report from OLE to NPFMC, covering the period April to September 2018, did not note any specific issues with regard to the P. cod fisheries.
+The low occurrence of serious offences indicates that the P. cod fishery is generally very compliant with regulations and the sanctions are considered to be an effective deterrent.